As of 2017, small businesses in British Columbia were responsible for almost 1.1 million jobs – or 44% of the province’s total employment.

 You will usually remit employee deductions and contributions over to the CRA on a monthly basis as part of your payroll process.

-Once a year you have to perform a payroll reconciliation to ensure that you remitted over the correct amount to the CRA.
-This is done through a T4 Summary that reconciles the amount you actually remitted with the amount you were supposed to remit.
-Any shortfalls will have to be remitted to the CRA, while over-remittances will be refunded.
+You have to perform a payroll reconciliation to ensure that you have remitted the correct amount to the CRA.
+This is done through a T4 Summary that reconciles the amount you actually remitted, with the amount you were supposed to remit.
+Any shortfalls will have to be paid to the CRA, while overpayments will be refunded.

-You will also have to complete a T4 Slip for every employee that contains their individual payroll information for the year.
-This has to be filed by the end of February following the year of remuneration.
+You will also have to generate a T4 Slip for every employee that contains their individual payroll information for the year.
+This has to be filed and sent to every employee by the end of February following the year of remuneration.
+For example, the T4 slips for 2019 have to be filed and sent to your employees by the end of February 2020.